-Likewise, Riley's direction is devoid of spark, washing the film over in a fantasy-like haze of irritatingly warm pastel colours that never breaks.
-Anyone could have made Scottish Mussel.
-There's nothing to set Riley’s name apart from the rest or to highlight her skill.
+Whatever wholesome intentions Riley had when she put pen to paper have been lost to the point where any hope of a turnaround later on is a complete and utterly dashed mere minutes from the start.
+Riley’s direction, likewise, is devoid of spark, washing the film over in a fantasy-like haze of irritatingly warm pastel colours that never breaks.
+Anyone could have made Scottish Mussel, there’s nothing to set Riley’s name apart from the rest or to highlight her skill.
 In terms of acting, Compston is the only survivor, nailing the cheeky chappy part in such a way that draws some warmth from the chilliness.
 The rest flail under the heinous dialogue and stereotypes their characters inhabit (pompous American, the comic relief and barmy mother.
-Not one thing pushes the film above the trite wreck it is.
+In the whole of Scottish Mussel, not one thing pushes it above the trite wreck it is.
 It’s shocking to believe that money could be ploughed into something as bad as this.

 The Edinburgh International Film Festival programme, ticketing details and more can be viewed at edfilmfest.org.uk.